-- (A) if net sales or redemptions are over 1.0% of the Fund's Net Asset Value; or - (B) on a Fund experiencing large levels of net sales relative to its size: or - (C) where a Fund is in continual decline (i.e. is suffering a net outflow of investments); or

-(D) in any other case where the ACD believes that it is in the interest of Shareholders to impose a dilution adjustment.
+- (A) if net sales or redemptions are over 1.0% of the Fund's Net Asset Value; or - (B) on a Fund experiencing large levels of net sales relative to its size: or - (C) where a Fund is in continual decline (i.e. is suffering a net outflow of investments); or - (D) in any other case where the ACD believes that it is in the interest of Shareholders to impose a dilution adjustment.

-The dilution adjustment for each Fund will be calculated by reference to the costs of dealing in the underlying investments of that Fund, including any dealing spreads, commission and transfer taxes but excluding any UK Stamp Duty payable on purchases of underlying securities.
+The dilution adjustment for each Fund will be calculated by reference to the costs of dealing in the underlying investments of that Fund, including any dealing spreads, commission and transfer taxes.
 The cost of dealing in underlying investments can vary over time and as a result the amount of dilution adjustment will also vary over time.
 The price of each Class of Share in a Fund will be calculated separately but any dilution adjustment will affect the price of Shares of each Class of Share in each Fund equally.